bottlesdevs/documentation/getting-started/installation.md

 It is a portable package that should works on every distribution.

-{% hint style="warning" %}
-The AppImage is broken, we are investigating, please use Flatpak in the meantime.
-{% endhint %}

 {% tabs %}
 {% tab title="zap⚡" %}
 First [install zap](https://github.com/srevinsaju/zap#getting-started-), then: